 The Group brings together MPs and Peers from across the political spectrum to debate key issues and campaign together to improve cancer services.

 The APPGC holds regular meetings and campaigns on a number of vital issues including patient experience, early diagnosis, rarer cancers and living with and beyond cancer.
-In the last Parliament we successfully campaigned for Clinical Commissioning Groups to be held to account on improving their one year cancer survival rates.
+In 2015, we successfully campaigned for Clinical Commissioning Groups to be held to account on improving their one year cancer survival rates.

-The Secretariat to the All Party Parliamentary Group on Cancer is provided by Macmillan Cancer Support and supported by a stakeholder group of organisations including Breast Cancer Now; Cancer Research UK; Men's Health Forum; Prostate Cancer UK; use MY data; Teenage Cancer Trust; Independent Cancer Patient Voices; and Rarer Cancer's Forum.
+The Secretariat to the All Party Parliamentary Group on Cancer is provided by Macmillan Cancer Support and supported by a stakeholder group of organisations including Alcohol Health Alliance, Anthony Nolan, Bloodwise, Bowel Cancer UK, Breast Cancer Care, Breast Cancer Now; Cancer Research UK; Cancer52, CLIC Sargent; Independent Cancer Patient Voices, Jo’s Cervical Cancer Trust, Pancreatic Cancer UK, Prostate Cancer UK, use MY data; Roy Castle Lung Cancer Foundation, Target Ovarian Cancer and Teenage Cancer Trust.

 This is not an official website [or feed] of the House of Commons or the House of Lords.
 It has not been approved by either House or its committees.
 All-Party Parliamentary Groups are informal groups of Members of both Houses with a common interest in particular issues.
 The views expressed in these webpages are those of the group.